Sustainable and ethical investing: what’s in a name?

 What’s sustainable investing all about?

-Sustainable investing incorporates ESG factors into its practices, "environmental, social and governance" and represents extra-financial factors that can be used by investment teams to help us better understand the material risks and opportunities of the assets we invest in.
+Sustainable investing incorporates environmental, social and governance (ESG) factors into it practices, and represents the non financial factors that can be used by investment teams to help us better understand the material risks and opportunities of the assets we invest in.
 ESG research can provide valuable information and insight by analysing potentially unacknowledged, yet material, risks that may impact the performance and reputation of our investments.

 Environmental